- History of Art Major

 NOTE: Minors must consult with a History of Art advisor at least once a year.

-The minor requires a minimum of at least 15 History of Art credits (or five courses) at the 200-level or higher, and completion of the History of Art distribution requirements.
+The minor requires a minimum of at least 15 History of Art credits (and five courses) at the 200-level or higher, and completion of the History of Art distribution requirements.
 The 15 History of Art credits must include:

 - At least two History of Art courses (or a minimum of 6 credits) must be at the 200-level.